Telephone number if you want to be on the programs 800-282-2882 and the email address LRushbo at EIBnet.com.

 It never fails.

-Young people in polling data always indicate a preference for the most far left Democrat available.
+Young people in polling data always indicate a preference for the most far-left Democrat available.

-And then after that, the the remaining Democrat.
+And then after that, the remaining Democrat.

 But they also have the smallest turnout.